iconix/iconix.github.io/_posts/2018-07-06-not-enough-attention.md

 I chose to work on the [Movie Review Sentiment Analysis](https://www.kaggle.com/c/movie-review-sentiment-analysis-kernels-only/) competition (kernels only), one of the only two active NLP competitions at the moment.
 It's a "Playground Code Competition" and the prize is "knowledge" rather than, say, [$70,000](https://www.kaggle.com/c/home-credit-default-risk).

-<small>_To skip ahead to my Kaggle + ULMFiT entry, [click here](#kaggle--ulmfit).
-To skip to my attention explainer, [click here](#understanding-attention)._</small>

-## Diversions

-Well, I did eventually enter the competition, but _without_ an attention mechanism.
-Here's a non-exhaustive list of things that ended up distracting me from the attention bit this week:
-- Ramping up on the competition's Rotten Tomatoes movie review data set (the format was _not_ what I was expecting).
-- Ramping up on using language model transfer learning and fine-tuning for text classification (à la [ULMFiT](http://nlp.fast.ai/category/classification.html)).
-- Getting lackluster results with said transfer learning using the competition data, then figuring out that fine-tuning with IMDB first worked much better.
-- Trying to make a dent in my [model training infrastructure debt](/dl/2018/06/29/energy-and-vae#work-notes).
-- Adding sampling to my seq2seq VAE code fork from last week[^sample-code].

-And more broadly, I've been trying to fight through a pattern that's emerged week after week for me so far as a scholar --- and I think **I'd do better to just embrace the pattern**.
-When designing my [syllabus](https://github.com/iconix/openai/blob/master/syllabus.md), I scheduled one full week each to **both learn _and_ implement some heavy topics**: [RNNs](/dl/2018/06/15/scholar-week2), [conditioned LSTMs](/dl/2018/06/22/scholar-week3), [seq2seq VAEs](/dl/2018/06/29/energy-and-vae), and now the [attention mechanism](#understanding-attention).
-But with each topic so far, it's taken me about that one week just to understand the concepts at a high-level and start tinkering with code.
-I've only **internalized each topic well enough to reasonably apply it by the following week**.

-Continuing this accidental pattern, this week I spent much more time applying last week's seq2seq VAE learnings (plus transfer learning with LSTM-LMs) than I did on applying attention.
+This week I spent much more time on figuring out transfer learning with LSTM-LMs (plus applying last week's seq2seq VAE learnings) than I did on applying attention.
 Meanwhile, attention received a high-level treatment.

+<small>_To skip ahead to my attention explainer, [click here](#understanding-attention)._</small>

 ## Kaggle + ULMFiT

 ![The high level ULMFiT approach](/img/posts/ulmfit-approach.png)
 <small>_The high level ULMFiT approach.
 Image courtesy of ["Introducing state of the art text classification with universal language models"](http://nlp.fast.ai/classification/2018/05/15/introducting-ulmfit.html) by Jeremy Howard and Sebastian Ruder._</small>

+I did eventually enter the competition, but _without_ an attention mechanism (I talk more about why [later](#diversions-and-a-breakthrough)).
 This is the first Kaggle competition I've entered [without a lot of hand holding](/portfolio-building/2017/07/26/first-kaggle).
 I wrote about the pre-training process I used to enter the competition in my data set description:

 > _Check out [**https://www.kaggle.com/iconix/ulmfit-rt/home**](https://www.kaggle.com/iconix/ulmfit-rt) for more details about my entry!_